abahnasy/OpenPano/README.md

 - [ ] header protections
 - [ ] fix relative path issue with `std::filename::path`
 - [ ] change the binary output file to the src folder instead of the build
+- [ ] add author tag on top of the page